 Every day I see individuals with a wide range of conditions, from very simple and straightforward to very complicated, involving a wide scope of medical practitioners.
 I also see patients who have never had orthotics to individuals who are being assessed for their tenth pair of orthotics.

-The most common question I hear during an appointment is “how long will it take me to get used to my orthotics”.
+The most common question I hear during an appointment is “How long does it take to get used to orthotics”.
 Unfortunately this is never an easy question, nor a straight forward question, to answer as everybody adjusts to orthotics in their own time.
 However, it usually takes about two weeks to get used to wearing an orthotic.

 When my patients come for a fitting appointment, I make sure I have the contact and control I am striving for, the foot feels comfortable on the orthotic and the orthotic fits into the patient’s footwear.
 During the break in period for your first pair of orthotics, things will feel different day to day as your soft tissue gets used to having pressure in different places and the tissue gets used to being in a more mechanically efficient position.